The holiday season is rife with scammers trying to separate people from their money, including prospective puppy owners looking for a pet.

 “Con artists have always used that time period from Thanksgiving to Christmas to falsely list pets for sale,” Clark says.
 “It happens every year leading up to Christmas when so many children somehow think that the perfect Christmas gift is to have a new puppy.”

-According to a recent report from the Better Business Bureau (BBB), losses from pet scams in North America are expected to reach nearly $2 million this year.
-While that total is down from its 2020-2021 peak of $3 million, the average loss per incident is $850 in 2022, which represents a 60% hike since 2017, according to the BBB.
+According to a 2022 report from the Better Business Bureau (BBB), losses from pet scams in North America were expected to reach nearly $2 million last year.
+While that total is down from its 2020-2021 peak of $3 million, the average loss per incident was $850 in 2022, which represents a 60% hike since 2017, according to the BBB.

 If you want to know how you can keep from being defrauded, read on.